gmofishsauce/v6502demo/README.md

 option `--list` to the wayback_machine_downloader command line.
 The list of files to be downloads is written to the standard output (e.g. `all_files.wmd` in the example above).

+### Really download the files using the Wayback Machine Downloader

+After my initial download, I found that I could never download the entire site again (which turned out to be required because I did not treat the download as pristine).
+It seems like a throttline issues, and the Wayback Machine Downloader does not have any options for adding delays between the individual file downloads.

+In response I wrote a shell script, `./tools/dl.sh`.
+To use it, run the WMD command given above with the `--list` options.
+This produces a JSON file which I checked in as ALL_FILES.json.
+Make a copy of the file and remove the first line '[' and the last line ']'; this leaves a file in "JSON lines" format (see jsonlines.org).
+Run `./tools/dl.sh jsonlines` to download all the files.
+The script will incrementally remove lines from the file as it successfully downloads each file; this allows the script to be killed and restarted.
+The script delays 5 to 15 seconds between each pair of file downloads.
+I found this to be sufficient and did not investigate further.

 ### Download the authorship information

 The license on the wiki requires listing the authors.
 I found that all authorship information